dstotijn/v0x.nl/src/content/work-experiences/hetty-software.md

 For [GitBook](https://www.gitbook.com/), I helped integrate error tracking and logging for Cloudflare Workers with the existing observability stack.
-I also extended the customer facing REST API (TypeScript, Firebase) with new endpoints for user management, improved single sign-on features, and built a proof of concept for a Terraform provider plugin (Go).
+I also extended the customer-facing REST API (TypeScript, Firebase) with new endpoints for user management, improved single sign-on features, and built a proof of concept for a Terraform provider plugin (Go).